On This Page

 Therapy vs Medication: Your Decision-Making Guide

-We want you to find what works best for you.
-In this article, we present an overview of expert opinions and research results that we hope will help you make informed decisions about your treatment.
-Of course, it’s important to consult with a mental health professional who understands and addresses your unique circumstances.
-The best way to use this article is for preliminary research that can inform the discussion you have with a therapist or psychiatrist.
+We want to help you find what works best for you.
+In this article, we present an overview of expert opinions and research results we hope will help you make informed decisions about your treatment.

 On This Page